Agoric/documentation/main/ertp/ERTP-Guide/Overview.md

 ```
 First you define an `amount` description for each ticket you want to issue.

-Then you use your `mint` for the approprirate `brand` to create an asset for each ticket.
+Then you use your `mint` for the appropriate `brand` to create an asset for each ticket.
 Each ticket asset
 is a separate `payment`.
 You can transfer and deposit a non-fungible asset `payment` just like a fungible one.

 ## Amounts are not assets